Looking for how to spend 1 day in Chicago? This is the itinerary for you!

 These feature some of the best Instagram spots in Chicago.

-Chicago Riverwalk
+3. Chicago Riverwalk

 The Chicago Riverwalk is one of my favorite parts of the entire city, and I recommend it on any Chicago itinerary!

-The Riverwalk connects Downtown Chicago to other neighborhoods of the city like River North and Streeterville.
+The Riverwalk connects Downtown Chicago to other neighborhoods of the city, like River North and Streeterville.

 Afternoon

-Lunch at Beatnik On The River
+4. Lunch On The Chicago River

 I recommend Beatnik on The River for lunch because of the amazing views sitting along the Chicago River.
-Make a reservation online in advance to ensure your table will be along the river.

 Beatnik is pretty pricey – you can find more affordable options.